php-fig/fig-standards/bylaws/001-mission-and-structure.md

 ## Secretaries

-The primary responsibility of the FIG Secretary is to serve as an impartial administrator of the FIG. They serve at the member projects and core committee's pleasure but act as independent and impartial adjudicators.
+The primary responsibility of a FIG Secretary is to serve as an impartial administrator of the FIG. They serve at the member projects and core committee's pleasure but act as independent and impartial adjudicators.
 FIG Secretaries also represent the FIG as a whole to the general community and public on matters relating to the FIG's activities.

 Whilst there are a number of defined functions below but they should also perform other duties as required.
 As the role has continuity (in that there will always be a post holder) and redundancy (There are a number of post holders in case of the absence of one) it can be ensured that responsibilities assigned to the secretary will always be completed and therefore administrative responsibilities such as vote management should always be assigned to the FIG Secretary.